Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Applications

 \subsubsection{Heterogeneous Graph}

-The heterogeneous graph is often used to model users and items with two different properties in recommendation system.
-Dong et al. \cite{Dong2012Link} perform link prediction and recommendation across heterogeneous social networks.
-Shi et al. \cite{Shi2015Semantic} propose the concept of semantic paths by setting weights on heterogeneous information graph and meta-path to assist the model in better integrating heterogeneous information.
-Then Shi et al. \cite{Shi2019Heterogeneous} utilize a novel network embedding method on heterogeneous information networks to explore high-level structure information of users and items.
+Heterogeneous graphs are frequently employed in recommendation systems to model users and items characterized by distinct properties.
+For instance, Dong et al. \cite{Dong2012Link} undertake link prediction and recommendation tasks across heterogeneous social networks.
+Shi et al. \cite{Shi2015Semantic} introduce the notion of semantic paths, wherein weights are assigned to heterogeneous information graphs and meta-paths to enhance the model's ability to seamlessly integrate diverse information.
+Subsequently, Shi et al. \cite{Shi2019Heterogeneous} employ an innovative network embedding approach on heterogeneous graphs to explore high-level structural information pertaining to users and items.